National code: CPC31320

 • Confidence in preparing surfaces and applying waterproofing surfaces on internal and external wet areas

-• The skills to use wall and floor tiling equipment like such as wet and dry diamond saws, grinders, laser levels, multi-tools and manual tile cutters
+• The skills to use wall and floor tiling equipment such as wet and dry diamond saws, grinders, laser levels, multi-tools and manual tile cutters

 • Experience in laying and repairing wall and floor tiles and tiling on curved surfaces